bfljpg/osx-efi-es15/README.md

 # If your headphone jack does not work properly

-Just double click “install.command” and follow the instructions.
+Just download ALCPlugFix.zip, extract archive, double click “install.command” and follow the instructions.